davecoffin/party/README.md

 </GridLayout>
 ```

 Ok this works but doesn’t do much.
 Lets at least make it look a little nicer.
 This is a party app, so lets add a disco ball.
 I downloaded an image and brought it into `App_Resources/iOS`.
 We can use web images as `src`, but so this app can be offline we downloaded the image and brought it right into our project.
-So for images in the App Resources folder, we refer to it with this syntax: `res://imagename.png`.
+For images in the App Resources folder, we refer to it with this syntax: `res://imagename.png`.

 ```
 <GridLayout class="page">